Two-stage ordering of spins in a dipolar spin ice on the kagome lattice

-The results for dipolar spin ice on kagome with antiferromagnetic exchange $J=-2.67 D$ are shown in Fig. \ref{fig:magnetic-order}.
-The magnetic order parameter $M = (1/N)\sum_i \sigma_i\,e^{i\mathbf k\cdot\mathbf r_i}$ with $\mathbf k=(4\pi/3, 0)$ is shown as a function of temperature in Fig. \ref{fig:magnetic-order}(a) for various system sizes.
-Binder's cumulants cross roughly at $T_m \approx 0.089\,D$ [Fig. \ref{fig:magnetic-order}(b)], indicating a continuous transition.
+The presence of thermally excited defects in charge order spoils the mapping to dimer coverings.
+The counterpart of a charge defect in the honeycomb dimer model is a site with two dimers attached to it.
+We performed simulations with a finite fugacity $z = \exp(-\varepsilon/T)$ for such defects.
+The results for $\varepsilon = 2v_2$ are shown in Fig.~\ref{fig:magnetic-order}.
+The corresponding magnetic order parameter $M$ is shown as a function of temperature in Fig. \ref{fig:magnetic-order}(a).
+Binder's cumulants cross at $T_m \approx 1.226\,v_2$ [Fig. \ref{fig:magnetic-order}(b)], indicating a continuous phase transition.
+Finite-size scaling with the critical exponents of the three-state Potts model gives excellent data collapse, Figs.~\ref{fig:magnetic-order}(c) and (d).

-The symmetry-breaking pattern of the magnetic order described above suggests that the magnetic transition is in the universality class of two-dimensional three-state Potts model.
-Finite-size scaling of specific heat and magnetic susceptibility yielded the critical exponents $\alpha = 0.31$, $\nu=1.09$, and $\gamma = 2.19$ for the magnetic phase transition.
-While the exponent $\alpha$ is close to the expected exact value $1/3$, the other two differ significantly from their counterparts in the two-dimensional three-state Potts model ($\nu = 5/6$ and $\gamma = 13/9$) \cite{RMP.54.235}.
-The discrepancy may be due to the long-range nature of dipolar interactions.
+These results illustrate the importance of charge defects for magnetic ordering.
+When the average separation between charge defects exceeds the system size, spin correlations decay algebraically with the distance, as expected from the dimer mapping.
+Consequently, one observes a KT-like magnetic transition for small systems of the dipolar ice model.
+The critical behavior characteristic of the three-state Potts universality only reveals itself for sufficiently large spin systems.

-We presented a plausible scenario of a two-stage magnetic ordering in the dipolar spin ice on kagome.
-The system has two spin-ice regimes with strongly fluctuating spins, distinguished by the ordering of magnetic charges in the low-temperature ice phase.
-A separate spin-ordered phase exists at the lowest temperatures.
+In summary, we presented a plausible scenario of a two-stage magnetic ordering in the dipolar spin ice on kagome.
+In contrast to spin ice on the pyrochlore lattice, this model has an intermediate phase distinguished by an Ising order of magnetic charges.
+The transition to the low-temperature phase is of the Kosterlitz-Thouless type if defects in charge order are absent and of the three-state Potts type if they are present.

-Spin ice on kagome can be created by substituting 1/4 of magnetic sites of a pyrochlore spin ice with nonmagnetic atoms, as was done in the Heisenberg antiferromagnet herbertsmithite ZnCu$_3$(OH)$_6$Cl$_2$ \cite{helton:107204}.
 Kagome spin ice already exists as an artificial magnetic lattice \cite{tanaka:052411,qi:094418}.
-Although the energy scale of dipolar interactions in artificial ice greatly exceeds the room temperature \cite{nature.439.303}, it may be possible to introduce thermal motion of spins by agitating them in a manner of granular systems \cite{ke:037205}.
+Although the energy scale of dipolar interactions in artificial ice greatly exceeds the room temperature, it may be possible to introduce thermal motion of spins by agitating them in a manner of granular systems \cite{ke:037205}.

 We thank John Cumings, Roderich Moessner, and Peter Schiffer for valuable discussions.
-This work was supported in part by the NSF Grant DMR-0348679.
+This work was supported by the NSF Award DMR-0348679 and by the DOE Award DE-FG02-08ER46544.